aruship4/recipe-project/README.md

 ### Hyperparameter Tuning

-We used GridSearchCV to tune the model and selected the best hyperparameters based on minimizing RMSE:
+I used GridSearchCV to tune the model and selected the best hyperparameters based on minimizing RMSE:

 Best Parameters: